TYPO3/tailor/README.md

 ### Update the version in your extension files

-Prior to publishing a new version, you have to update the version in your extensions `ext_emconf.php` file.
-This can be done using the `set-version` command.
+Prior to publishing a new version, the version declared in your extension files has to match the version you publish.
+The `set-version` command updates it in `composer.json` and, if the file exists, in `ext_emconf.php`.

 ```bash
 ./vendor/bin/tailor set-version 1.2.0